ruizhuanguw/azureml-examples/tutorials/using-synapse/README.md

 synapse_compute.wait_for_completion()
 ```

 ## Set up permission

 Grant Spark admin role to system assigned identity of the linked service so that you can submit experiment run or pipeline run from AML workspace to synapse spark pool.

 You can get the system assigned identity information by running

 ```python
 print(linked_service.system_assigned_identity_principal_id)
 ```

-Launch synapse studio of the synapse workspace and add spark admin role of this Msi
+- Launch synapse studio of the synapse workspace and grant linked service MSI "Synapse Apache Spark administrator" role.

-Data Access of the spark job
+- In azure portal grant linked service MSI "Storage Blob Data Contributor" role of the primary adlsgen2 account of synapse workspace to use the library management feature.